 As for the fat content, make sure that the fat cap is not too thick.
 A great measurement of its thickness would be along 1.5 centimeters.

-There Are Many Ways to Serve Picanha, the Brazilian Beef Cut
+There Are Many Ways to Serve The Picanha Cut

 While this portion of beef is not the most popular one, that doesn’t mean you can’t turn it into a hearty meal.
 So keep our cooking methods in mind, and serve picanha for any meal you wish!